maketadickson/retail_sales_customer_analytics/README.md

 ![Project Cover](file_000000004d3c820e83f8260a70f1287d.png)

 ## Overview
 This project focuses on analysing sales and customer data using SQL.
 It includes relational database design, data exploration, data quality checks, data cleaning, and SQL-based business analysis.
-The goal is to showcase skills in database design, data manipulation, and SQL querying.
+The goal is to showcase the expertise in database design, data manipulation, data extraction, data cleaning and SQL querying.

 ## Objectives